-Research training is challenging, and the attrition rate of doctoral students has been increasing in Canada, the UK, the USA, and Australia.
+Research training is challenging, and the attrition rate of doctoral students has been increasing in Canada, the UK, the USA and Australia.
 In their book, Chen and Le examine the reasons for these students becoming demotivated, particularly in the context of TESOL.
 There has been much investigation into research training issues in multiple contexts and multiple disciplines.
-Yet, the research training process in TESOL for international students has not been explored greatly, and their voices have not been heard.
-This book gives voice to the research trainees, allowing their experiences to be reflected, and the implications discussed in order to help create more effective supervision models.
+Yet, the research training process in TESOL for international students has not been explored sufficiently, and their voices have not been heard.
+This book gives voice to the research trainees, allowing their experiences to be reflected and the implications discussed in order to help create more effective supervision models.

 "This book makes a valuable contribution to our understanding of the complexity of international TESOL students’ graduate training experience in Western, English-speaking countries.
 It focuses on the linguistic, pedagogical, cultural, and psychological challenges faced by these international students with a view to facilitating and enhancing their academic experience and personal well-being.
 Drawing on solid empirical data, the book proposes a new, humanistic model of graduate supervision that promises to tide them over such challenges.
 As such, it is a timely addition to an emerging literature on cross-border graduate education that provides an insightful and thought-provoking account of what international graduate students encounter and experience interculturally in their academic journey." - Guangwei Hu, Professor of Language and Literacy Education, The Hong Kong Polytechnic University